Data Courtesy of CoStarâ„¢

 12 Mo Sale Volume

-Unsurprisingly, given current market conditions and the challenging financing environment, developers have exercised caution when starting new office developments, which has resulted in the space under construction, 3.1 million SF, declining from a recent high of 8.7 million SF in 2020.
-550,000 SF delivered in the past 12 months, expanding space in the market by less than 0.2%.
+Unsurprisingly, given current market conditions and the challenging financing environment, developers have exercised caution when commencing office developments, which has resulted in the space under construction, 2.8 million SF, declining from a recent high of 8.9 million SF in 2020.
+Total office space in the market changed by -420,000 SF during the past 12 months.
 Demand has had a more significant impact than supply on the market's weakening.

-Cooler tenant activity has resulted in rents seeing minimal movements since early 2020.
-One may have thought landlords would have lowered rents significantly given record market vacancy.
-However, rents can only go so low before executing deals fail to make financial sense.
-Also, many tenants today expect elevated concessions and tenant improvement dollars.
+Cooler tenant activity has resulted in minimal rent movements since early 2020.
+Given record market vacancy, one may have thought landlords would have lowered rents significantly.
+However, rents can only go so low before executing deals fail to make financial sense, resulting from factors including occupiers expecting elevated concessions and inflation raising tenant buildout costs.
 According to local market experts, even 10-year leases may have to offer packages worth five to six years of the total rent collected during the lease to attract tenants.

 The outlook for Los Angeles' office market is sobering.
-With vacancy anticipated to rise even further during the next several years, the forecast calls for rents to soften in the near term.
+With vacancy anticipated to rise even further during the next several years, the forecast calls for rents to see soft momentum for at least the next several years.
 Developers and investors will likely continue to show restraint in today's environment.

 You’ve got questions and we can’t wait to answer them.